ProPublica: Many of the uber-rich pay next to no income tax - WTMJ

 Wyden has proposed legislation that would tighten enforcement of tax collection against wealthy individuals and corporations that use artifices and loopholes to skirt paying taxes.

-For his part, Rettig said the IRS is investigating the leak of the tax data to ProPublica and said any violations of law would be prosecuted.
-ProPublica reported that it does not know the identity of the source who provided the data.
+For his part, Rettig said that the IRS is investigating the leak of the tax data to ProPublica and that any violations of law would be prosecuted.
+(ProPublica reported that it doesn’t know the identity of the source who provided the data.)

 “We will find out about the ProPublica article,” Rettig said.
 “We have turned it over to the appropriate investigators, both external and internal.”